Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - First you need to create two html files: index.html to link to the web, and I created another called game.html.
 - You need to use two html files so you can link and navigate through them.
 - In each HTML file, I used a common boilerplate to create a baseline.
-- The index.html is used as a display page.
-To welcome users to my page.
+- The index.html is used as a display page to welcome users to my page.
 There is a play button in the bottom that when clicked, it directs to the game.html where you can play the game

 #### _CSS_

-- A CSS file called styles.css is needed in order to style up your game.
-This is where people can see how game looks like.
+- A CSS file called styles.css was created.
+It is needed in order to style up your game.
+This is where people can see how the game looks like.

 #### _JavaScript_

-- As I mentioned CSS is needed to show people how the game looks like, JavaScript or JS shows how the game operates.
+- As I mentioned that CSS is needed to show people how the game looks like, JavaScript or JS shows how the game operates.
 - I created a js file called script.js and this is where I will make the game come alive by calling variables, functions, and event listeners.

 ---